dropbox/dropbox-sdk-obj-c/README.md

 }];
 ```

-This `Metadata` object is known as a "datatype with subtypes" in our API v2 documentation.
-The difference between these "datatypes with subtypes" and union types is that union types can exist as only one instance value at a time, whereas these "datatypes with subtypes" can exist
+This `Metadata` object is known as a **datatype with subtypes** in our API v2 documentation.

-as multiple instance values at a time.
+Datatypes with subtypes are a way combining structs and unions.
+Datatypes with subtypes are struct objects that contain a tag, which specifies which subtype the object exists as at runtime.
+The reason we have this construct, as with unions, is so we can capture a multitude of scenarios with one object.

+In the above example, the `Metadata` type can exists as `FileMetadata`, `FolderMetadata` or `DeleteMetadata`.
+Each of these types have common instances fields like "name" (the name for the file, folder or deleted type), but also instance fields that are specific to the particular subtype.
+In order to leverage inheritance, we set a common supertype called `Metadata` which captures all of the common instance fields, but also has a tag instance field, which specifies which subtype the object currently exists as.

+In this way, datatypes with subtypes are a hybrid of structs and unions.
 Only a few routes return result types like this.

 ### Customizing network calls